 It’s not just the distance the car has travelled that will affect how much it’s worth, but where and how it has been driven.
 For example, a car handles motorways differently to country lanes because of how the vehicle is driven in each of these settings.
 A motorway offers a ‘smoother’ drive with less frequent braking, whereas country lanes often require more braking, more use of the car’s suspension and often feature more hazards, such as potholes.
 So, finding out what kind of journeys the car regularly took is important to understand how well a car has been treated.

 Hopefully, the car’s previous owners have treated the car well.
 This can be found out via its service history.
 If the car was taken for regular services at a reputable garage, you will feel more reassured that the car was looked after and should be in good shape.
+The car’s service history should be made available by the seller before the car is sold, making it an easy and free used car history check.

 For more detailed and reliable information, check the service records of the car.
 This will highlight how often the car has been serviced, what mechanical issues have been fixed, and often provides the names of the car’s previous owners.
 Even if the owner information is missing or is unclear, where the service took place can give an indication of how many owners it has had.
 For example, if the car has been serviced in 3 different areas in the UK, there is the likelihood that the car has had 3 previous owners.
 If the previous owner only had the car for a couple of years there's also the chance the car is still under warranty.